-Following Consideration of the report, the Executive Councillor is requested to consider whether to approve the changes implemented in the Highways Infrastructure Asset Management Plan 2020 attached as Appendix A, with a summary of the changes attached as Appendix B. The new Plan will then become operational following the decision.
+Following Consideration of the report, the Executive Councillor is requested to consider whether to approve the changes implemented in the Highways Infrastructure Asset Management Plan 2021 attached as Appendix A. The new Plan will then become operational following the decision.